-Arrival after the close of registration at 9:15am pupils will be marked as unauthorised absence (U) in line with the DFE guidance.
+Arrival after 9:15am will be marked as unauthorised absence (U) in line with the DFE guidance.
 For Health and Safety reasons parents MUST accompany late arriving pupils into the building in order to sign their children into school, and provide a reason for the late arrival.
-The U code is classed as an unauthorised absence because pupils are missing schooling; putting their educational progress at risk.
+The U code is classed as an unauthorised absence because pupils are missing schooling, putting their educational progress at risk.
 Unauthorised absence can attract the interest of external agencies, including referral to the Local Authority Attendance Team and consideration of the use of legal measures, in just the same way.